 Human rights have traditionally been framed in a vertical perspective with the duties of States confined to their own citizens or residents.
 Obligations beyond this ‘territorial space’ have been viewed as either being nonexistent or minimalistic at best.
 This territorial paradigm has achieved particular prominence in political philosophy, but also in the interpretation of international human rights conventions, although there is language in many of these treaties that would provide a broader scope of application.

 In 2020, a Scientific Research Network (SRN) on Extraterritorial Human Rights Obligations in Practice was initiated.
 The SRN will run for five years and is a joint effort of the universities of Antwerp, Ghent, Brussels, Erlangen-Nürnberg and North Carolina.
 It is funded by the Research Foundation – Flanders (FWO).
+In 2022, the Routledge Handbook on Extraterritorial Human Rights Obligations was published.

 The right to development